-Catherine Newman, Administration Assistant
+Catherine Newman, Administrative and Communications Assistant

 Catherine worked for a number of years in project management for international conservation and international development organisations.
 She became interested in sustainable development while researching the impact of tourism on indigenous people; and she is interested in global learning and has a Diploma in Learning for Sustainability.
 Catherine enjoys combining her skill in administration, with her background in sustainable development to support our activities.

 Martin became involved with Fair Trade through campaigning on a number of international development and trade justice issues.
 He was a founding member of the Glasgow North Fair Trade Group which joined with Fair Trade campaigners from across Glasgow to form the Glasgow Fair Trade Steering Group.
 He was elected as the Chair of the Glasgow Fair Trade Steering Group and later the Glasgow Fair Trade Co-operative.
 In September 2010, Martin was appointed as the Director of the Scottish Fair Trade Forum.

 Colleen works with campaigners across Scotland and on the Forum’s communications to develop support for Fair Trade.
 Prior to the Forum, she volunteered and worked for not-for-profits in Scotland and abroad, using her language skills and pursuing her interests in community development, sustainability and sport.
 In her spare time, she enjoys running.

 If you are interested in working with us, please see our vacancies or contact us on email@example.com.